RAND HRS Longitudinal File:

 The death dates are taken directly from the Tracker file RANYEAR, RANMONTH and RANDATE are the National Death Index (NDI) dates.
 RAIYEAR, RAIMONTH, and RAIDATE are death dates ascertained by HRS and populated by either the exit interview or spouse reported year of death information.
 RADYEAR, RADMONTH and RADDATE are the combination of the NDI dates and the exit interview/spouse reported dates.
 If both are present, we use the NDI date.
 RADDATE and RANDATE are the SAS date format.

 The public use HRS data provide two interview dates for the early waves, a beginning interview date and an end interview date.
 In most cases the two dates are the same.
-On the RAND HRS data file there are three versions of interview dates and age variables.
+On the RAND HRS Longitudinal File there are three versions of interview dates and age variables.

-The weights included in the RANDHRS dataset are described in the RAND HRS Data Documentation under the following sections:
+The weights included in the RAND HRS Longitudinal File are described in the RAND HRS Longitudinal File Documentation under the following sections:

 - Sampling Weight